ApoorvaJ/Papaya/README.md

 Development status
 ------------------

-Papaya is very much a work in progress.
+Papaya is a part-time project, and very much a work in progress.

+The current development focus is on getting a node infrastructure in place that will enable layering of bitmaps and effects.

 The following features are functional so far:
 * Brush with adjustable size, hardness and opacity
 * Eye dropper
 * Color picker